andy-j-block/lymphoma_classifier/README.md

 ### Hyperparameter Grid

 I used the Optuna package to run training loop trials over the hyperparameter grid I defined.
+Among the hyperparameters were the choice of an optimizer, the batch size, the learning rate of course, the number of times the training data passed through the data augmentation pipeline, etc.

 ### Tools Used